Hamza12378/CUI-Virtual-Campus-Tour/README.md

 Explore key landmarks, recreational areas, and study spaces, all from the convenience of your device.
 **Department Exploration:**

-Each department is meticulously captured in 360-degree format, allowing prospective students and visitors to virtually step inside lecture halls, labs, and communal spaces.
+Each department is meticulously captured in a 360-degree format, allowing prospective students and visitors to virtually step inside lecture halls, labs, and communal spaces.
 Detailed descriptions accompany each department, offering insights into academic programs, faculty members, and unique features.
 # Screenshots:
 ![1689415734204](https://github.com/Hamza12378/CUI-Virtual-Campus-Tour/assets/111439617/b63e1f6b-65ec-4b20-be39-ca3a46cd7698)